 Any insurance policy required to be carried by a Party under this Agreement expires or is terminated and not renewed or replaced.

-b.
-During any cure periods allowed hereunder and prior to cure by the defaulting party, if the defaulting Party is failing to diligently pursue steps to cure the default, the non-defaulting Party shall have the right to take all reasonable actions necessary to remedy the Default, and the defaulting Party shall be liable for the expenses associated therewith and reimburse the non-defaulting Party therefor within three days of receipt of an invoice for such expenses.
+(b) During any cure periods allowed hereunder and prior to cure by the defaulting party, if the defaulting Party is failing to diligently pursue steps to cure the default, the non-defaulting Party shall have the right to take all reasonable actions necessary to remedy the Default, and the defaulting Party shall be liable for the expenses associated therewith and reimburse the non-defaulting Party therefor within three days of receipt of an invoice for such expenses.
 Upon the occurrence of a Default, the non-defaulting Party may, by written notice to the Defaulting Party take one or more of the following actions to the extent legally permitted to do so:

 (i) Immediately declare the termination of this Agreement, an "Early Termination due to Default" and, in respect of a Default by Contractor, take all actions reasonably necessary to maintain compression services required for the operation of its natural gas pipeline system, including, without limitation, utilizing the Assets as reasonably necessary therefor until such time as the Assets can be replaced utilizing commercially reasonable efforts; provided, Customer shall be responsible for and indemnify Contractor for any loss, damage or expense relating to Customer's operation of the Assets during such period; and/or